Building a Distributed Key-Value Store in C++ (Part 3)

 📦 CMake Changes#

-To support multiple executables, we updated the top-level CMakeLists.txt
+To support multiple executables, we updated the top-level CMakeLists.txt:

 add_executable(kvstore_server src/server.cpp src/server.hpp src/server_main.cpp)